paulklemm/cohort-subgroup/Documentation.md

 This folder contains the directives and services that control the data management as well as the individual components.

 ###data
 This folder contains the data basis for the user interface.
-This includes the proband data as well as details and structuring of the attributes.
+This includes the subject data as well as details and structuring of the attributes.
 *attributes.json*:
 This file contains all attributes sorted into 12 categories and is used for the visualization as described in 'List of Attributes'.
 *dictionary_new_names.json*:
 This file contains a short description and the type (e.g. nominal, ordinal, ...) for each attribute.
 These information are needed for displaying the distribution of an attribute according to its type via barchart or graph.
 *breast_fat_labels.csv*:
-This file holds the full dataset of probands consisting of ?.
+This file holds the full dataset of subjects consisting of ?.

 ###bower_components
 This folder contains all required files for the used libraries.